manasesjesus/builtio-microservice-monitoring/README.md

 On the code input, the action has to make a GET request on the health endpoint of the microservice and it requires basic authorization.
 The response will return a JSON object with the property `"status" : "UP"` if the microservice is up and running.
 Export this status to be available after the action completes, so the next action will take that status as its input.
 Give it a meaningful name, e.g. *healthy*.

-The code for this action can be found on the [checkHealth.js](src/checkHealth.js) file.
+The code for this action can be found in the [checkHealth.js](src/checkHealth.js) file.

 #### 3. Notify a Slack channel